dojo/docs/developer/design/loader.rst

   require(
-    configuration, // (object, optional) a configuration object dependencies,  // see xxx
-    callback       // see xxx
+    configuration, // (object, optional) a configuration object dependencies,  // see the section titled The AMD API callback       // see the section titled The AMD API )
-  )

 The configuration object is the same kind of object we've been discussing.
 I'll describe the dependencies and callback